bachmeil/the-blog/_posts/2024-02-14-no-dub-build.md

 # Can D be just as convenient?

 Absolutely.
 There's no technical reason the experience can't be just as overhead-free for D as it is for R and other languages.
-It may seem odd for me to say that abandoning Dub as a build tool does not imply abandoning Dub altogether.
-It appears that many in the D community are unaware that Dub does a lot more than build projects.
-Not only that, it includes everything needed to avoid the overhead of building projects with it, so the bulk of the work is already done.
+It may seem odd for me to say that abandoning Dub as a build tool does not imply abandoning Dub altogether - it does everything needed to avoid the overhead of building projects with it, so the bulk of the work is already done.

 # Case 1

-Suppose you want to add a dependency that's on the Dub registry, and it's nothing but D source files, with no dependencies of its own.
+Suppose you want to add a dependency that's on the Dub registry, and it's nothing but D source files, and it has no dependencies of its own.
 One package that fits this description is dxml.
 The package can be installed by the user by typing

 ```
 dub fetch dxml